VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Loading_jupyter_notebooks.md

 https://shopping-strife-reexamine.tscc-user-content.sdsc.edu?token=d3f6d542acbfa6dcbccfcb0b9c9bd779
 ```

-As the instructions inidicate, copy and paste the URL into your web browser.
+As the instructions indicate, copy and paste the URL into your web browser.
 You should see a Jupyter notebook session open up in your browser.

 ## Starting a notebook

-JupyterLab provides a flexible and powerful user interface for programming in Python.
-You can create new notebooks, open existing ones, and perform many other tasks.
+Galyleo actually loads something called [JupyterLab](https://jupyter.org/try-jupyter/lab/).
+JupyterLab is a flexible and powerful user interface for programming called an Integrated Development Environment or IDE.
+You can access new Jupyter notebooks via JupyterLab, open existing ones, and perform many other tasks.
 Once opened, you should see a GUI interface like this:

 ![image.png](../static/Day_1/jupyterlab.png)

 Most of the time, you will want to start a new notebook.
-This can be done anytime by clicking on the `+` sign in the top left corner of the JupyterLab interface and selecting any of the options under the `Notebook` section.
+This can be done anytime by clicking on the `+` sign in the top left corner and selecting any of the options under the `Notebook` section.

 Here is where our previous installations come in handy.
 You can now use the Jupyter notebook to run Python code, and you can use the Python packages we installed to analyze your data.

 Play around with Jupyter, notebooks, and the environment as a whole.
 We will work through these together initially.
-Notice on the `New` dropdown menu on the right you can see the first header as `Notebook:` and should see options to start a Python 3 or R notebook.
-You can select Python 3 to open a new python notebook.

 # Ending a Jupyter notebook session

 When you are done with your Jupyter notebook session, you can close the tab in your browser.
-This will not end the session, but it will close the connection to the session.
-The session will continue to run on the server until the time limit is reached.
+Note, this only closes your connection to the session and will not end the session.
+You can always return to this URL to resume the session, as the session will continue to run on the server until the time limit is reached.

 # DONE!

 ---

-# PRO  TIP: iuse vscode
+# PRO  TIP: Uuse vscode